-Environmental & Social (E&S) risk refers to risk posed by (potential) adverse impacts of the FMO investments on the environment, their employees and workers, communities, and other stakeholders.
-In turn such risk may pose business risk to our customers and/or to FMO.
-Corporate Governance (G) risks refers primarily to risk to customers’ business and - as a result - to FMO.
+Environmental & Social (E&S) risk refers to risk posed by (potential) adverse impact of the FMO investments on the environment, their employees and workers, communities, and other stakeholders which may affect FMO's customers.
+Corporate Governance (CG) risks refer primarily to risk to customers’ business and - as a result - to FMO.

-As part of its investment process, FMO screens all customers on ESG risk and categorizes them according to the ESG risk that their activities represent.
-FMO assesses in detail customers with a high ESG risk category to identify ESG impact and risks and to assess the quality of existing risk management and mitigation measures.
+As part of its investment process, FMO screens and categorizes all customers on ESG risk.
+FMO assesses customers with a high ESG risk in detail to identify ESG impact, risks and the quality of existing risk management and mitigation measures.
 Due diligence also includes an analysis of contextual and human rights risk.
-In case of gaps in ESG risk management, FMO works with customers to develop and implement an Action Plan to avoid adverse ESG impacts and/or to improve ESG risk management over time.
+In case of gaps in ESG risk management, FMO works with customers to develop and implement an action plan to avoid adverse ESG impact and/or to improve ESG risk management over time.
 Key ESG risk items are tracked during the tenor of the engagement.
 FMO’s ESG risk management support to customers is an important part of its development impact ambitions.
 These assessments are undertaken by dedicated ESG teams specifically allocated to FMO's focus sectors.
 The ESG teams include more than 30 ESG experts that are often supported by specialized external ESG consultants.

 At portfolio level, FMO measures its alignment with its own ESG risk appetite through its ESG steering metric, an indicator of to what extent FMO is delivering on its ESG commitments and operations.
-The ESG steering metric is targeted at >90% - in other words, FMO’s ESG risk appetite translates to less than 10% of ESG risks in its high-ESG risk portfolio not yet being adequately managed by its customers/investees.
+The ESG steering metric is targeted at above 90 percent, meaning FMO’s ESG risk appetite translates to less than 10 percent of ESG risks in its high-ESG risk portfolio not yet being adequately managed by its customers/investees.

-FMO defines two types of regulatory risks.
-Regulatory compliance risk is defined as the risk that FMO does not operate in accordance with applicable regulations, and regulatory risk is the risk that a future change in regulations will impact the viability of the business strategy of FMO.
+Regulatory risk is the risk that a future change in regulations will impact the viability of the business strategy of FMO.

 FMO is subject to banking laws and government regulation in the Netherlands.
 DNB has broad administrative power over many aspects of the banking business including liquidity, capital adequacy, permitted investments, ethical issues, and anti-money laundering.
 Changes in banking regulation may adversely affect FMO's operations or profitability.
-To ensure that FMO adheres to existing financial and prudential regulation and to assess the impact on the business strategy, FMO has in place a regulatory risk policy and committees or working groups such as the Regulatory Monitoring Group (RMG) and the Financial Regulation Committee (FRC) to keep oversight of regulatory requirements and identify changes in regulations.
+To ensure that FMO adheres to existing financial and prudential regulation and to assess the impact on the business strategy, FMO has in place a regulatory risk policy and committees such as the Regulatory Monitoring Committee (RMC) and the Financial Regulation Committee to keep oversight of regulatory requirements and identify changes in regulations.
 The Financial Regulation Committee is a subcommittee.
 FMO is closely monitoring the process of translating Basel standards into European legislation as well as the development of the Sustainable Finance framework.
-We provide feedback to EC and EBA consultations and incorporates the latest available information in terms of capital planning and integration of ESG considerations in the investment process.
+We provide feedback to EC and EBA consultations and incorporate the latest available information in terms of capital planning and integration of ESG considerations in the investment process.

 On 27 October 2021, The European Commission published proposals for reforms to the Capital Requirements Regulations (CRR-3) and Capital Requirements Directive (CRD6).
-These draft regulations are expected to enter into force in January 2025 and focus on three main parts: 1) the implementation of the finalized Basel III reforms into European legislation, 2) new rules requiring banks to systematically identify, disclose and manage sustainability risks (ESG risks) as part of their risk management, and 3) stronger enforcement tools for supervisors overseeing EU banks.
+These draft regulations are expected to enter into force in January 2025 and focus on three main parts: 1) the implementation of the finalized Basel III reforms into European legislation, 2) new rules requiring banks to systematically identify, disclose and manage sustainability risks (ESG risks), and 3) stronger enforcement tools for supervisors overseeing EU banks.
 The first two parts are of relevance to FMO and are discussed in more detail below.

-With regards to the European translation of the Basel III standard, updates were included on the use of internal models, recalibrations to the standardized approach for credit risk, operational risk, CVA and market risk (incorporating the Fundamental Review of the Trading Book).
-When comparing the draft CRR-3 with the Basel standard, the implementation date was postponed from 1 January 2023 to 1 January 2025.
-An important element for FMO in the revised Basel III agreement (published in 2017) included a change in the treatment of private equity exposures under the standardized approach for credit risk, no longer receiving a 150% risk weight but instead falling under one of the three categories: speculative equity (400% risk weight), equity holdings under national legislated programs (100% risk weight) and all other equity exposures (250% risk weight).
-Under the current draft CRR-3 however, the foreseen risk weight will be 250% rather than 400% if the intended holding period is greater than 3 years.
-Another important element is that FMO shall apply the alternative standardized approach for market risk capital requirements as of 2025, due to FMO’s open foreign exchange position in the banking book.
-As of September 2021, FMO has already started reporting on this standard purely for reporting purposes under the sensitivity-based approach, which has resulted in an 68% increase in capital requirements due to the change in methodology.
+With regards to the European translation of the Basel III standard, updates were included on the use of internal models, recalibrations to the standardized approach for credit risk, operational risk, credit valuation adjustment and market risk (incorporating the Fundamental Review of the Trading Book).
+An important element for FMO in the revised Basel III agreement (published in 2017) is a change in the treatment of private equity exposures under the standardized approach for credit risk.
+This no longer receives a 150 percent risk weight but instead falls under one of three categories: speculative equity (400 percent risk weight), equity holdings under national legislated programs (100 percent risk weight) and all other equity exposures (250 percent risk weight).
+Under the current draft CRR-3, however, the foreseen risk weight will be 250 percent rather than 400 percent if the intended holding period is greater than three years.
+Another important element is that FMO shall apply the alternative standardized approach for market risk capital requirements as of 2025, due to FMO’s open FX position in the banking book.
+In September 2021, FMO began reporting as per this standard purely for reporting purposes under the sensitivity-based approach, which on average has resulted in a 76 percent increase in market risk capital requirements due to the change in methodology.

 The CRR-3 and CRD-6 proposals included several amendments in relation to ESG risk.
-Most notably, according to the draft FMO is required to start disclosing ESG risks as part of its Pillar 3 disclosures on a semi-annual basis starting in 2025.
-The proposal also adds ESG risks into the scope of the Supervisory Review and Evaluation Process, which is the annual assessment of banks conducted by banking supervisors.
+Most notably, FMO is required to start disclosing ESG risks as part of its Pillar 3 disclosures on a semi-annual basis starting in 2025.
+The proposal also adds ESG risks into the scope of the SREP, which is the annual assessment of banks conducted by banking supervisors.
 Furthermore, the proposals introduce amendments regarding the possible capitalization for ESG risks, and adjusted risk weights for assets with high levels of climate risk.
 FMO will continue to closely monitor the regulatory developments while these new regulations are being drafted and discussed at a European level, which is not expected to be finalized until late 2023.

 Business model and strategy execution risk

 Business model risk is defined as the risk of a non-viable business model or strategy, in line with FMO’s 2022 Risk Appetite Framework.
-For banks in general, long-term viability is achieved when a bank can cover all its costs and provide an appropriate return on equity, considering its risk profile.
+For banks in general, long-term viability is achieved when a bank is able to cover all its costs and provide an appropriate return on equity, taking into account its risk profile.
 For FMO, as impact investor, business model risk is also related to the (in)ability to reach our impact goals.

 Strategy execution risk

-Strategy Execution risk is defined as the risk of failed execution of strategic initiatives and decisions, in line with FMO’s 2022 Risk Appetite Framework.
+Strategy execution risk is defined as the risk of failed execution of strategic initiatives and decisions, in line with FMO’s 2022 Risk Appetite Framework.
 FMO is open to project risk and will take strongly justified risks.
 Some uncertainty and variation are expected.
-We prefer options that are most likely to result in successful delivery while also providing an acceptable level of reward.
-These potential rewards contribute to our objectives.
+We prefer options that are most likely to result in successful delivery while also providing an acceptable level of reward, which contributes to our objectives.
 Example of risks related to projects are lack of experience, resources, project interdependencies and complexity, and dependency on external parties.

-The Project & Process Management (PPM) team monitors the project portfolio using several metrics such as external budget utilized, internal budget utilized, realization of deliverables, open risk status.
+The Project Management Office (PMO) monitors the project portfolio using several metrics such as external budget utilized, internal budget utilized, realization of deliverables, open risk status.
 Potential identified risks related to projects are amongst others: lack of experience within FMO, unavailability of (internal) resources, interdependencies between projects (mainly resources and systems), complexity of project execution and/or implementation, time sensitivity of deliverables, dependency on and/or by external parties.